ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 If the compression was rejected, the client and proxy will instead use an uncompressed context ID (See {{uncompressed}}) to exchange UDP payloads for the given target, if those have been enabled.
 Only one Context ID can be used per IP-port tuple.
 If an endpoint detects that both itself and its peer have opened a context ID for the same tuple, the endpoint MUST close the context ID that was opened by the server.
-If a peer attempts to allocate another Context ID for a tuple which already has an active context ID it previously requested, this COMPRESSION_ASSIGN capsule MUST be considered malformed.
+If an endpoint receives a COMPRESSION_ASSIGN capsule whose tuple matches another open context ID, it MUST treat the capsule as malformed.

 ## Compression Mapping {#mappings}